metablaster/WindowsFirewallRuleset/Readme/SecurityAndPrivacy.md

 As already said good news is that you need none of these expensive software, in this repository in\
 `Scripts\Security` directory you'll find following scripts which automate these things as follows:

-1. `Deploy-ATP.ps1` is used to deploy attack surface reduction rules on your system
+1. `Deploy-ATP` is used to deploy attack surface reduction rules on your system
 2. `Set-ATP` is programatic way to configure Windows defender and enforce restrictive settings
 3. `Show-ASR` is used to show settings applied by `Deploy-ATP.ps1`
-4. `Find-UnsignedFile.ps1` is used to detect unsigned software on your system and perform automatic online malware analysis with [Virus total][virus total] so that you don't have to upload each file manually.
+4. `Find-UnsignedFile` is used to detect unsigned software on your system and perform automatic\
+online malware analysis with [Virus total][virus total] so that you don't have to upload each file manually.